 Epigenetics shows the variable program for the adaptation of genes to the environment and is also inheritable.
-It has an influence on the genes through their switching on and off, which is caused by the respective goals.
+It has an influence on the genes through their switching on and off, which is caused by the respective aims.

 Genetics describes the duplication of genes from the chromosomes and their task of transferring the genetic material as unchanged as possible to the offspring.
 These lie with their respective sections in the DNA of the chromosomes and determine the blueprint of humans.